star-inc/lavateinn/README.md

 There is a `.env.default` file in the root directory of the project, presenting as the default configuration.
 You can copy it to the `.env` file to override the default configuration.

+If you want to ask users to set something not can be set in the `.env.default` file, please leave a `.env.sample` file and show the example of the configuration which is required to be set.

 If there is no `.env` file exists (such as setting configuration via system environment variables), you have to set `APP_CONFIGURED=1` in the environment variables to start the service.
 Otherwise, the service will get a fatal error and exit.